solyoma/FalconBoard/README.md

 ## Features (Version 2.x) :

-   -  Works under Windows and Linux, and (I hope) on Macs too. did not try to compile it to Android or iOs
+   -  Works under Windows and Linux, and (I hope) on Macs too.
+      (did not even try to compile it on Android or iOS)
-   -  interface languages are US English and Hungarian, selectable from the program
+   -  Two interface languages: US English and Hungarian, selectable
+      from inside the program.
-   -  Usable with the mouse and with a Wacom graphics tablet.
+   -  Can be used with the mouse and with pen input (a Wacom graphics tablet.
-        (No Android or iOS versions (yet?))
    -  System, dark and black interface modes.
    -  Maximum 30 documents can be open at the same time
    -  Freehand drawing with five different colored pens.
-Colors depend on interface modes (light/dark): black/white, red, green, blue/lighter blue, yellow/magenta and (new) can be freely defined for each documents.
+Colors depend on interface modes (light/dark): black/white, red, green, blue/lighter blue, yellow/magenta and (from v2.3.0) can be freely defined for each document.
-   -  Widths of each pens and the Eraser are adjustable separately.
+   -  Widths of each pen and the Eraser are adjustable separately.
    -  Draw straight lines which may also be exactly horizontal or vertical.
-   -  Draw empty or filled rectangles, ellipses or circles
+   -  Draw empty or opaque rectangles, ellipses or circles
    -  Unlimited Undo/Redo during a single session.
    -  "Unlimited" scrolling from top of "paper" by the keyboard (Left, Right, Up, Down, PgUp,PgDown, Home, End,